JayAuburn/microbiome-gardener/SETUP.md

   ├── 📁 web/                    ← Next.js Frontend (dev: local, prod: deployed)
   │   └── .env.local             ← Environment file to be created
   ├── 📁 rag-processor/          ← Python Processing Service (cloud-native)
-  └── 📁 rag-queue-handler/      ← Cloud Function for scalable processing
+  ├── 📁 rag-gcs-handler/        ← Cloud Function to add new storage items to queue └── 📁 rag-task-processor/     ← Cloud Function to process items in queue
 ```

 - **🌐 `apps/web/`** - Next.js frontend with Supabase authentication and Stripe billing
 - **🐍 `apps/rag-processor/`** - Python RAG service for document processing and embeddings
+- **☁️ `apps/rag-gcs-handler/`** - Cloud Function triggered by file uploads to initiate processing
-- **🔄 `apps/rag-queue-handler/`** - Cloud Function for queue management and auto-scaling
+- **⚙️ `apps/rag-task-processor/`** - Cloud Function that manages and executes document processing jobs

 **⚠️ IMPORTANT:** This is a **complete RAG SaaS product**.
 You'll deploy both frontend and backend to create a production-ready document processing platform.